 Stress is mankind’s worst enemy.
-We see, read and hear regular news about how individuals who indulged in social crimes and for some cases took their own life.
+We see, read and hear regular news about how individuals who indulged in social crimes and in some cases took their own life.
 When the story unfolds and often not until a court case, it would seem mental health was the cause.
 They were victims of stress.
-The tragedy is with loss of life is that it affects family, friends, work colleagues and society as a whole.
-Although everyone faces the ups and downs of life, when someone is under continuous stress and anxiety, the body starts absorbing more and more stress that leads to physical, mental, and emotional problems that can include suicidal tendencies.
+The tragedy of the loss of life is that it affects family, friends, work colleagues and society as a whole.
+Although everyone faces the ups and downs of life, when someone is under continuous stress and anxiety, the body starts absorbing more and more stress which leads to physical, mental, and emotional problems that can include suicidal tendencies.

 Fight or Flight?

 During an emergency situation, our body responds to stress by activation of the fight/flight response; adrenaline rushes, the heart rate increases, pupils dilate, respiration increases, and the body adapts itself for survival.
 However, under chronic stress, this response gets continuously fired.
 So, what happens is that slowly over time physical, mental and emotional deterioration starts to show.

 Initially classic symptoms of stress include mood swings, headache, IBS, back pain, anxiety and depression.
 As the holding of tension gets worse chronic pain, fibromyalgia, and various illnesses or diseases show up suddenly without any obvious cause.
 Mental health issues become overriding.
 At worse, stroke, heart attack cancer and regrettably when hitting rock bottom, the only way out is suicide.

 It refers to the small doses of stressful events or memories that one faces over a period of time.
 This stress is more dangerous than acute stress which is the defensive mechanism of the body against emergency situations aka fight or flight responses.